Dionysius IV of Cheppad: Problems with Abraham Malpan

 Dionysius IV did not support reformation movement initiated by Abraham Malpan and his supporters.
 Abraham Malpan did not attend the Mavelikara Synod of 1836.
 When Abraham Malpan used the revised liturgy and brought about changes in practices, that offended and disappointed Dionysius IV, and suspended Malpan from religious duties & refused priesthood to the deacons trained under him.
 Dionysius remained staunch in his stand of upholding the traditional faith and liturgy of the Church.

 Palakunnathu Deacon Mathews, a deacon trained under Abraham Malpan and was his nephew; through Malpan's encouragement and spiritual nurturing but without the permission of the Malankara Church and the Malankara Metropolitan, he went to Antioch.
 He was consecrated with the episcopal title Mathews Athanasius by Patriarch of Antioch, Ignatius Elias II (1838–47), in 1843.

 In 1846, the Patriarch sent a Metropolitan Euyakim Kurilos to Malankara.
 In 1852 Dionysius IV abdicated due to poor health.
 At this time it was necessary for the government to find the successor of Dionysius for the purpose of paying the interest to a fixed deposit (Vattipanam) with the government.
 Mathews Athanasius and Kurilos made claims.
 The Maharajah of Travancore appointed a committee of four senior government officers (known as Kollam Panchayat), They decided that a foreign bishop could not be regarded as the Malankara Metropolitan.
 So the Maharajah proclaimed in favour of Mathews Athanasius on 30 August 1852.
 Even though Athanasius lacked the support of the general assembly of the Church (Malankara Palli-Yogam), the fact that he was a native favoured him.

 Last days

 After abdicating, Valia Methrachen (Dionysius IV) was bedridden due to ill health.
 The people who were with him all these years left him for the changes that had happened.
-When Mathews Athanasious became aware of this he immediately came to Cheppadu and had done all things necessary for Cheppadu thirumeni.
+When Mathews Athanasius became aware of this he immediately came to Cheppadu and had done all things necessary for Cheppadu thirumeni.
 He stayed with him for more than two months and he arranged aide and medical help from Thiruvalla.
-On 9 October 1855, Cheppad Philipose Dionysius died and was laid to rest at Cheppad Valiya palli (St. George Orthodox Church).
+On 9 October 1855, Cheppad Philipose Dionysius died and was laid to rest at Cheppad Valiyapalli (St. George Orthodox Church).
 The last ceremonies were done by Mathews Athanasious.

 The Church remembers Dionysius on 12 October.